qianrong0709/qianrong0709.github.io/_pages/index.md

 ---

-__Research__: As a researcher in machine learning, I am focused on developing scalable methods for modeling, analyzing and generating complex, high-dimensional data.
+<b>Research</b>: As a researcher in machine learning, I am focused on developing scalable methods for modeling, analyzing and generating complex, high-dimensional data.
 My interest spans multiple areas, including generative modeling, representation learning, probabilistic inference, AI safety, and AI for science.
 My ultimate goal is to address problems that have wide-ranging significance, develop methods that are both accessible and effective, and build intelligent systems that can improve human lives.

-__Previously__: I received my Ph.D. in Computer Science from Stanford University, advised by Stefano Ermon.
+Previously: I received my Ph.D. in Computer Science from Stanford University, advised by Stefano Ermon.
 I was a research intern at Google Brain, Uber ATG, and Microsoft Research.
 I obtained my Bachelor’s degree in Mathematics and Physics from Tsinghua University, where I worked with Jun Zhu, Raquel Urtasun, and Richard Zemel.

 Hello! this is Rohan Deb Sarkar.
 Welcome to my website.